-5 Experimental Results
+5. Experimental Results

 To evaluate the proposed BIST scheme, a series of experiments has been performed with the ISCAS-85 and the combinational parts of the ISCAS-89 circuits [2, 3].
 Only circuits which still had undetected faults after 10000 pseudo-random patterns have been analyzed in further detail.
-Deterministic test cubes for the hard faults have been generated to guarantee the detection of all irredundant faults, i. e. to provide 100% fault efficiency.
-A proprietary ATPG tool has been used with the option to minimize the number of specified bits.
-Since preliminary experiments showed, that using only one polynomial for both pseudo-random pattern generation and LFSR encoding in all cases provided worse results than independently chosen feedback polynomials, the synthesis procedure described above has been applied with independently chosen feedback polynomials in all further experiments.
-The degrees of the polynomials have been varied from s{max} -5 to s{max} +2, and the best results have been selected.
+To generate the deterministic test cubes for the hard faults a proprietary ATPG tool has been used with the option to minimize the number of specified bits.
+Since preliminary experiments showed, that using only one polynomial for both pseudo-random pattern generation and LFSR encoding in all cases provided worse results than independently chosen feedback polynomials, the synthesis procedure described in Section 4 has been applied with independently chosen feedback polynomials in all further experiments.
+The degrees of the feedback polynomials have been varied from $s{max} - 5$ to $s{max} + 2$, and the best results have been selected.
 Table 1 shows the results.

-The names of the circuits and the number of pseudo-primary inputs are given in columns one and two.
+The names of the circuits and the number of pseudoprimary inputs are given in columns one and two.
 The subsequent columns show the degree of the LFSR for pseudo-random pattern generation, the degree of the LFSR for encoding, the number of seeds, and the overall number of bits to be stored (ROM).

 The main advantage of the presented scheme is that both vertical and horizontal compression leave the scan chain untouched.
 The next two experiments therefore analyze the trade-off between the efficiency of test data compression and scan compatibility.
+Table 2 compares the new two-dimensional compression scheme with the folding counter scheme in [11], which achieves high data compression rates but requires a reorganization of the scan chain.